Highlights

 Where to Watch Fatherland

-Looking to watch 'Fatherland' in the comfort of your own home?
-Hunting down a streaming service to buy, rent, download, or view the Yuthlert Sippapak-directed movie via subscription can be a challenge, so we here at Moviefone want to do the work for you.
+Eager to watch 'Fatherland' without leaving the house?
+Searching for a streaming service to buy, rent, download, or watch the Yuthlert Sippapak-directed movie via subscription can be challenging, so we here at Moviefone want to do right by you.

 We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Fatherland' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'Fatherland' right now, here are some finer points about the drama flick.
+Now, before we get into the nitty-gritty of how you can watch 'Fatherland' right now, here are some details about the drama flick.

-Released , 'Fatherland' stars Ananda Everingham, Davika Hoorne, Sukollawat Kanarot, Ranee Campen The movie has a runtime of about 2 hr, and received a user score of (out of 100) on TMDb, which collated reviews from experienced users.
+Fatherland starring Ananda Everingham, Davika Hoorne, Sukollawat Kanarot, Ranee Campen has a Not Rated rating, a runtime of about 2 hr, and a scheduled release date of .

-You probably already know what the movie's about, but just in case...
+Want the short version of the plot?
 Here's the plot: "The violent unrest between Buddhists and Muslims in the three southernmost provinces of Thailand, sparked in 2004, has grown into a brutal insurgency that has claimed more than 5,000 lives on both sides.
 Police Captain Taron Yangcheepchob (Sukollawat Kanarot), a Thai Buddhist from Bangkok, volunteers to a posting at a station in the troubled South.
 He begins to understand the roots of the conflict and how policies of successive governments have failed to stem the ongoing violence.
 As his worldview is challenged, Taron's heart begins to change, and he finds himself drawn towards Islam." .